 For the most up-to-date information on the District's response to COVID-19, including information on best practices and recommended guidelines, please go to coronavirus.dc.gov.

 All HRLA related documents should be mailed to 899 North Capitol Street NE Washington, DC 20002.
 Individuals may also call the Processing Center at 1 (877) 672-2174 to get an update on their pending application.

 If you require assistance from the Board of Podiatry, please contact [email protected].

 In response to the ongoing COVID-19 pandemic, all Health Professional Board meetings are currently held virtually.

 The Board of Podiatry regulates the practice of podiatry in DC.
 The Board advises the Mayor and enforces the law.
 The Board also evaluates qualifications, administers exams, and recommends standards and procedures.
-The Board approves licenses; receives and reviews complaints; requests investigations; conducts hearings, issues subpoenas, examines witnesses, and administers oaths; and issues an annual report.
+The Board approves licenses; receives and reviews complaints; requests investigations; conducts hearings, issues subpoenas, examine witnesses, and administers oaths; and issues an annual report.
 Members file personal financial disclosure statements.

 The Mayor appoints the board members, including the chair.
 The Board consists of three DC residents: two licensed podiatrists and one consumer.
 The podiatrists must have been engaged in practice for at least three years preceding appointment.
 The consumer must be at least 18 years old, not be a health professional or in training to become one, and may have no household member who is involved directly or indirectly in providing health care.
 Licenses expire on March 31 of even years.

-- October 7
+- October 5, 2022